 It’s entertaining to come across references to computer security in fiction.
-Sometimes the reference may be grating, infused with hyperbole or laughably flawed.
-Sometimes it may seem surprisingly prescient, falling somewhere along a spectrum of precision and detail.
+Sometimes the reference may be grating, infused with hyperbole, or laughably flawed.
+Sometimes it may seem surprisingly prescient, falling somewhere positive along a spectrum of precision and detail.

 Even more rewarding is to encounter such a quote within a good book.
 Few readers who venture outside of modern bestsellers, science-fiction or otherwise, may recognize the author Stanisław Lem, but they may be familiar with the movie based on his book of the same name: Solaris.
 Lem has written several books, two of my favorites being The Cyberiad and Fiasco.

-One Human Minute, from 1986, isn’t about computers in particular.
+One Human Minute, from 1983 (the English translation appeared in February 1986), isn’t about computers in particular.
 The story is presented as a book review of an imagined tome that describes one minute of the entire Earth’s population.
-It also has this fun gem:
+It includes this fun gem:

 Meanwhile, computer crime has moved from fantasy into reality.
 A bank can indeed be robbed by remote control, with electronic impulses that break or fool security codes, much as a safecracker uses a skeleton key, crowbar, or carborundum saw.
 Presumably, banks suffer serious losses in this way, but here One Human Minute is silent, because – again, presumably – the world of High Finance does not want to make such losses public, fearing to expose this new Achille’s heel: the electronic sabotage of automated bookkeeping.1

 Carborundum saw would also make a great name for a hacking tool.

 Lem, Stanisław.
 One Human Minute.
 Trans.
 Catherine S. Leach.
 San Diego: Harvest Book, 1986.
 34. ↩